What is an e-commerce readiness assessment?

 Businesses can assess their e-commerce readiness and identify online sales channels through the following resources:

 - ITC E-Commerce Readiness Quiz: The International Trade Centre provides a short quiz that assesses e-commerce readiness in five areas: planning, online presence, digital marketing, shipping and inventory, and customer service.
-Access their ecommerce readiness assessment.
+Visit the ITC e-commerce readiness assessment.

 - ecomConnect: This is an e-commerce online community that connects entrepreneurs, business owners, and individuals seeking digital business opportunities.
 Visit ecomConnect.